 Some people might say that it’s just a sofa, but they don’t know it’s a huge investment that should be done right the first time.
 You don’t want to end up with a furniture piece that will look oddly out of place in your carefully curated living room.
 Worse, you might even find yourself working hard to maintain its quality in the long run.
 You can never go wrong with upholstered furniture.

 Upholstered furniture comes in many shapes and forms.
 You must determine what type of piece will be perfect for your needs and where it will be located in the house.
-If it’s going to be in the receiving area where family members and closest friends gather, the upholstery fabric will need to stand up well to its level of use.
+If it will be in the receiving area where family members and closest friends gather, the upholstery fabric will need to stand up well to its level of use.

 Not quite sure about selecting the upholstery fabric for your furniture?
 We’ve got you covered!
 Check out our handy guide to selecting the best upholstery fabric.